Connect to Innovate – Frequently asked questions

 How are eligible communities defined?

-For the purposes of the program, eligible communities are defined as the following:
+For the purposes of the program, eligible communities were defined as the following:

 An eligible rural community is defined as a named place with a population of less than 30,000 residents and that is 2 km or more from the nearest 1 Gbps Point of presence on a backbone network.